medwatt/gmid/README.md

 )

 # Run an op simulation if needed to see the outputs returned by the model
-# and see the name of hierarchical name of transistor in case the transistor
-# is nested in a subcircuit
+# and the hierarchical name of transistor in case the transistor is nested in a subcircuit
 # obj.op_simulation()

 # Build and store the table